tamberg/fhnw-iot-work-04/README.md

 ### e) Homework, max.
 3h
 * Write a connected display service on the ESP8266.
 * Create a RESTful Web API for the [4-digit display](https://github.com/tamberg/fhnw-iot/wiki/Grove-Actuators#4-digit-display).
-* The API/Web UI should be self-documenting.
+* Document the HTTP calls your API can handle.
-* Print the local IP address to the console.
+* Print the service IP address to the console.
 * Commit to the hands-on repo.

 ### Submitting results